earlephilhower/arduino-pico/docs/i2s.rst

 size_t write(uint8_t)
 ~~~~~~~~~~~~~~~~~~~~~
-Provided for compatibilty, but not very useful.
+Provided for compatibility, but not very useful.
 Writes a sample from 0...255
 to the I2S buffer.
 See ``write(int16_t)`` for a better one

 size_t write(const uint8_t \*buffer, size_t size)